tomdionysus/foaas/README.md

 Will return content of the form 'And :from said on to :name, "Verily, cast thine eyes upon the field in which I grow my fucks", and :name gave witness onto the field, and saw that it was barren. -  :reference'

+## /yoda/:name/:from

+Will return content of the form 'Fuck off, you must, :name. - :from'.

 # Alternative URLs

 - http://foaas.herokuapp.com